czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

       - May be cheaper than installing cable
       - Reasonable bandwidth
       - Has problems with rain
-      - Up to 100km distance
+      - Up to 100 km distance
     - Geosync Satellite
-      - Avoides right of way
+      - Avoids right of way
       - Good bandwidth
         - Limited from larger bandwidth due to limited sky space
       - Worldwide span